Shipping and discount codes are added at checkout

 Martinez - Davis - Sacramento - Chico - Redding - Dunsmuir - Klamath Falls - Chemult - Eugene-Springfield - Albany - Salem

 (all the previous stations in reverse) - Oakland - San Jose - Salinas - Paso Robles - San Luis Obispo - Santa Barbara - Oxnard

 (2,438 + 1,911 + 698 .... = 5,047 miles!)

 Sadly, we saw no horses.
 Which was kind of the whole reason why we chose to go.
 But it t'was lovely nonetheless.

 Maybe not the getting attacked by sand flies at the (otherwise beautiful) beach part.

 But that sun.
 And that green.

-My first day in Havana, Cuba, a (slightly nuts but entirely wonderful) Chilean lady brought me out of the city to a place I don't quite know how to describe.
+My first day in Havana, a (slightly nuts but entirely wonderful) Chilean lady brought me out of the city to a place I don't quite know how to describe.
 Rural farmland?
 Suburb?
 I don't know if these terms apply in Cuba.
-There was a group that was going to do a performance art piece.
-I understood nothing of the theme, nor did I know anybody, I just watched with extremely piqued interest.
-At first I thought it was a feigned wedding between a bunch of different women and a bunch of different men.
-The female figure stood out in all its variety, magnificence, and levels of exposure.
+A performance art piece was to be, well, performed.
+I understood nothing of the theme, nor did I know anyone, I simply watched with piqued interest.
+At first I thought it was a feigned wedding between a bunch of different women and men.
+The female body stood out in all its variety, magnificence, and exposures.
 It was beautiful.
-We listened to folkloric-ish stories about the the entire sweep of humanity and went from house to house.
-There was abounding sensuality, gender representations in all its fluidity, love without expectation.
-Some of the residents started following us.
-After a while, I wasn't merely looking anymore, I felt like a participant.
+We listened to folkloric-ish stories about the entire sweep of humanity, and were shuffled from house to house.

 This one piece had a fully nude lady (with something I didn't comprehend traced on her body) standing between two whiteboards.